JohanJons/jonsengine/README.md

 Resources:
 - Binary file format for parsing game assets
-- Offline asset exporter tool for above mentioned file format
+- Offline asset exporter tool
 - Various thirdparty libraries to parse a wide range of assets into a unified asset format
 - Create basic geometric shapes at runtime